Dr. Claire E. MaxProfessor of Astronomy and Astrophysics

 Administrative Roles:

-I serve as the Director of the Center for Adaptive Optics, a University of California Center with headquarters at UC Santa Cruz.
+I serve as Director of the University of California Observatories.

 Courses: